aws-samples/aws-media-services-simple-live-workflow/4-BrowserPage/README.md

 ## Test the AWS Elemental MediaPackage HLS Endpoint

 ### Embedded Player
+To test the MediaPackage endpoints directly, without going through the CloudFront distribution, we can do a video preview using the embedded player in the console.

 1. Navigate to the AWS Elemental MediaPackage console.
 2. Select the channel you created previously.
 3. Find the origin endpoint on the channel page.
-4. Click the Play link on the endpoint compartment to test with the embedded player.
-See the images below.
+4. Click the Play link under the Preview column to test with the embedded player.
+See the image below.

 ![alt](endpoint-embedded-play.png)